What is the Clack® DV Valve? A Simple Guide to a Clever Water System Hero

 Conclusion: The Reliability of the Clack® DV Valve

 The Clack® DV Valve may not have flashing lights or a fancy display, but it plays a big role in how your water system performs.
-It keeps everything ticking along behind the scenes — from your kitchen tap to industrial systems — helping deliver high-quality, softened water day in and day out.
+It keeps everything ticking along behind the scenes, from your kitchen tap to industrial systems; helping deliver high-quality, softened water day in and day out.
 It’s clever, dependable, and easy to maintain.
-And once it’s in place, you’ll barely notice it… until you realise just how much better your water’s become.
+And once it is in place, you will barely notice it… until you realise just how much better your water’s become.

 More Water Softener info our customers have found helpful